-The Investment Adviser Public Disclosure site states, regarding Craig Allen Smith: "Is this Investment Adviser Representative currently suspended with any jurisdiction?
-No" "Are there events disclosed about this Investment Adviser Representative?
-Yes" [see Item 9, above] "Are there events disclosed about this broker?
+The Investment Adviser Public Disclosure site states, regarding Craig Allen Smith:

+"Is this Investment Adviser Representative currently suspended with any jurisdiction?
 No"

+"Are there events disclosed about this Investment Adviser Representative?
+Yes" [see Item 9, above]

 As noted above in Part 2A, whenever Mr. Smith recommends a service to an advisory client, and he himself will be the paid provider of that recommended service, such a situation inherently creates a potential conflict of interest.
 As a fiduciary he must recommend only those services and products that are in a client's own best interest, free of any influence of possible gain for himself.
 The firm addresses this possible conflict of interest by disclosing it to the firm's clients.